 Apart from Sidon and Saida, the city has borne another epithet throughout the centuries, Sagette, given by the Crusaders, who managed to briefly conquer it as their foothold to the holy land of Palestine.
 That’s right, the famous Templars landed in this comely town too, and we are not very surprised since we know they had a knack for choosing corners of paradise as shelter and stronghold.
 Climbing up to the remains of the medieval castle built by the Crusaders in 1228 on a small island connected to the mainland by a passageway provided us with beautiful views on Sidon, modern yet doggedly clung onto its traditions, resilient to the wildest waves of globalization blowing from as near as Beirut, less than 50 km away.

-Beautifully decorated back in its heyday, the castle is now a little more than a ruin where in-the-know-travelers can spot the typical Roman columns the Crusaders liked to keep in places where the Romans had previously settled.
-However, although the original embellishments are barely visible, the interiors look as if an armor-clad monk is about to barge in.
-The surrounding tourquoise waters inevitably reminded me of those I see from my balcony, and this was enough to make the whole region familiar.
+Beautifully decorated back in its heyday, the castle is now a little more than a ruin where in-the-know travellers can spot the typical Roman columns the Crusaders liked to keep in places where the Romans had previously settled.
+However, although the original embellishments are barely visible, the interiors look as if an armour-clad monk is about to barge in.
+The surrounding turquoise waters inevitably reminded me of Sardinia beaches, and this was enough to make the whole region familiar.
 The mere language is not able to tell Lebanon apart from Sardinia.
-Its Mediterranean flavors, landscapes, people, Roman ruins scattered all over the place, even the scarved women make this tiny Near Eastern country way closer to Southern Italy than one might think.
+Its Mediterranean flavours, landscapes, people, Roman ruins scattered all over the place, even the scarved women make this tiny Near Eastern country way closer to Southern Italy than one might think.
 Too many common moments populate our ancient and modern history, making it impossible to ignore the fact that our similarities outnumber our differences.